hughperkins/EasyCL/README.md

     kernel->in(10)->in(5)->out( 5, outarray )->run_1d( 5, 5 );

 If you use `OpenCLHelper::createForFirstGpu()`, OpenCLHelper will bind to the first OpenCL-enabled GPU (or accelerator), that it finds.
-If you want to use a different device, or an OpenCL-enabled GPU, you can use one of the following method:
+If you want to use a different device, or an OpenCL-enabled CPU, you can use one of the following method:
 ```c++
 OpenCLHelper::createForIndexedGpu( int gpuindex ); // looks for opencl-enabled gpus, and binds to the (gpuindex+1)th one
 OpenCLHelper::createForFirstGpuOtherwiseCpu();